thaiq8nguyen/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      _Sessions let the server "knows" who is accessing the server resources_

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      _Bcrypt hashes password to secure the original password_
 - [ ] What does bcrypt do to slow down attackers?
+      _Bcrypt forces attackers to find the valid password by brute-force which can take sometimes depending on the complexity of the original password_
 - [ ] What are the three parts of the JSON Web Token?
+      _Json web token has the data, the secrets, and signing options_

 ## Minimum Viable Product